chenaciousD/website/content/projects/startup/index.md

 {{< figure src="co-founder-rubric.jpg" title="Synthesis of my experience" >}}

+Here are a few questions that I plan to ask myself every time I evaluate a potential co-founder:

 # Table stakes
 The basis for working together.
 Table stakes to start working together.
 - `Shared Passions:` What are you interested in building?
 What are your domain interests?
 What problem areas do you want to solve?
 What industries are you interested in?